psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Will the modularized architecture impact performance?
    - How to measure and optimize performance?
    - What are the critical paths that need optimization?
+   - How will the .NET 8.0 performance improvements affect overall application performance?
+   - What is the best approach for benchmarking before and after implementation?

 2. **Testing Coverage**
    - What level of test coverage is appropriate?
    - How to test interactions with external systems?
    - How to automate testing of UI components?
+   - How to verify that performance improvements don't introduce regressions?

 3. **Future Extensions**
    - How to design for future platform extensions?